MustkimKhatik/React-Projects/README.md

 some important stuff to know -

-sliding can be unlimited so inorder to fix the range of sliding we have used dragConstraints{{right : 0, left : -width}} for right, its obvious there will not be any image on right side so its 0 for left side, we took totsl scrollWidth - offsetWidth that will calculate total range of image on a slider and thats the pretty is.
+sliding can be ranged unlimited so inorder to fix the range of sliding we have used dragConstraints{{right : 0, left : -width}} for right, its obvious there will not be any image on right side so its 0 for left side, we took total scrollWidth - offsetWidth that will calculate total range of all images on a slider and thats the pretty is.